Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy: Experiments

 \end{quote} Note that because the features used in Best-LR+ rely only on question-response log data, this method can be applied to all four datasets, as well as many earlier datasets that lack new features available in the four we study here.
 We define Best-LR+ in this way, to explore whether tutoring systems that log only this question-response data can improve the accuracy of the student performance modeling by calculating and adding in these count features.

 We further propose dataset specific augmented logistic regression models (AugmentedLR) by combining the helpful features marked in Table~\ref{tab:bestlr_feature_performance}. \begin{quote} {\bf AugmentedLR method}.
-This logistic regression method uses all of the features employed in the Best-LR model, and adds in all of the marked features from Table~\ref{tab:bestlr_feature_performance}, which were found to individually provide improvements over the state-of-the-art results of Best-LR. \end{quote} Note that the AugmentedLR method employs a superset of the features used by Best-LR+.
+This logistic regression method uses all of the features employed in the Best-LR model, and adds in all of the marked features from Table~\ref{tab:bestlr_feature_performance}, which were found to individually provide \revinsert{AUC score} improvements \revinsert{of more than $0.05\%$} over the state-of-the-art results of Best-LR. \end{quote} Note that the AugmentedLR method employs a superset of the features used by Best-LR+.
 Because the features used in AugmentedLR go beyond simple logs of questions and responses, this method can only be applied to datasets that capture this additional information.
 We define AugmentedLR in this way, to explore whether ITS systems that do not yet log these augmented features can improve the accuracy of their student performance modeling by capturing and utilizing these additional features in their student log data.
-Note that some of the features marked in Table~\ref{tab:bestlr_feature_performance} and used by AugmentedLR are available in only a subset of our four datasets.
+Note that some of the features marked in Table~\ref{tab:bestlr_feature_performance} and used by AugmentedLR are available in only a subset of our four datasets. \revinsert{During our AugmentedLR feature selection we made two additions to the over $0.05\%$ AUC improvement rule to mitigate redundancy: (i) In cases where count and ID feature target the same attribute we select the one yielding the larger AUC improvements. (ii) Information about the current lag time is preferred over prior lag time.}

-Experimental results for these two proposed logistic regression models are presented in Table~\ref{tab:model_comparison}, along with results for previously published logistic regression approaches IRT, PFA, DAS3H, Best-LR and previously published deep learning approaches DKT, SAKT, SAINT and SAINT+.
+Experimental results for these two proposed logistic regression models are presented in Table~\ref{tab:model_comparison}, along with results for previously published logistic regression approaches IRT, PFA, \revinsert{R-PFA, PPE,} DAS3H, Best-LR and previously published deep learning approaches DKT, SAKT, SAINT and SAINT+.